How to Gracefully Thank People and When to Do So

 In many cases, doing things such as these are far more appreciated that receiving a gift the recipient may not want or ever use.

 Give the Right Gift for the Occasion

 If you are going to thank somebody with gifts, make sure that what you give balances what they did or gave to you.

 - If you give something too expensive, you’ll embarrass them and make them feel as though they need to do something equally expensive for you.

 - If you give something that is cheap or in bad taste, you will insult them.

 - If you give them something that clearly is used, you’d do better to give nothing at all.

 If there is something special you know for a fact people want to have and that also is appropriate, then give it.

-Conversely, you can do something that is more certain such as taking someone out to dinner or sending them a delicacy you know they’ll enjoy.
+Conversely, you can do something that is more certain to be appreciated such as the items mentioned above.

 Always Show Your Appreciation